ese5180/iot-venture-f25-helldivers/README.md

 Zhongyu Wang can pull the repository from GitHub, build, and flash the code to their device.

-can pull the repository from GitHub, build, and flash the code to their device.
+Yuhe Zhang can pull the repository from GitHub, build, and flash the code to their device.

 can pull the repository from GitHub, build, and flash the code to their device.

 Demo video: [Wireless Demo](https://youtu.be/xRVHlD40wJ0)